 Emotions In The Option Period

 As the buyer, when the contract is executed and you enter into the option period, YOU have all the power.
-While it may not feel that way, it is a fact.
 At this point, no matter what the seller says, you have a signed document that states they have agreed to sell you their house for a given price.
-Under pretty much all circumstances there is no way out.
-That is nerve racking when selling.

 Fear When Selling Your House

 Now let’s look at the option period from the perspective of the seller.
 You are signing away the freedom to choose a buyer for about two weeks.
-This means that if someone comes knocking on your door with a better offer the day after you signed the contact, you are out of luck.
+This means that if someone comes knocking on your door with a better offer the day after you signed the contract, you are out of luck.
 It also means that for around $100 someone can tie up your house for a couple of weeks and then decide not to buy it for no reason.
-I have been there, and trust me, that is an incredibly frustrating feeling.
-If you have ever sold your house, you probably know these feelings all too well.
-The uncertainty of the process, and that deflated feeling you get when find out that after two weeks under contract, you are going back on the market.

-The whole process of trying to buy or sell a house can be filled with exhaustion, frustration and disappointment.
-It is easy to forget that there are people on the other side of things, that are experiencing their own set of distressed feelings.
-Lets try to be better and not forget the humanity in the process and try to think about what the other side may be going through.
+The whole process of trying to buy or sell a house can be filled with exhaustion, frustration, and disappointment.
+It is easy to forget that there are people on the other side of things, that are experiencing their own set of distressing feelings.
+Let’s try to be better and not forget the humanity in the process and try to think about what the other side may be going through.